LIFEHUBBER

 Why it matters

-Based on the official repository, readers may want to notice the CVPR 2026 acceptance note, release of inference code and pretrained weights, offline and online inference scripts, Web UI flow, streaming strategy for longer videos, TensorRT conversion notes, and community ComfyUI support mentioned in the README.
+The repository is useful for checking the CVPR 2026 acceptance note, release of inference code and pretrained weights, offline and online inference scripts, Web UI flow, streaming strategy for longer videos, TensorRT conversion notes, and community ComfyUI support mentioned in the README.

 Before using

-What readers may want to review
+What to review

 The project disclaimer, including its academic-research framing and warnings about harmful, defamatory, or illegal content.